 Can you picture how much easier your job would be if you had the power to avoid preventable network downtime?
 This level of control doesn't have to be a dream - you can make it a reality.

 This information is just the tip of the iceberg.
 In order to make sure you're choosing the right system, I recommend taking a few minutes to read the free Network Alarm Monitoring Fundamentals White Paper.

 Choosing the wrong monitoring solution will only give you a false sense of security.
 You'll think you're protected, but in reality, you're just as vulnerable.
 Using this free guide, you'll learn about...

 Don't stop at just reading this White Paper.
 The DPS Telecom monitoring specialists and engineers are standing by to provide consultation on choosing the right monitoring system.

 To get in touch with the DPS experts, call (1-800-693-0351) or email (firstname.lastname@example.org).
 They can answer your questions, address your concerns, and even provide a free Return-on-Investment (ROI) analysis - so you can see exactly how much you can save.
 You may also use the box below to get in touch with Mac Smith, who can help you get started making the right choice today.

-It's 12:34 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 5:32 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.